srobo/kitbook/docs/competition/matches/match-scoring.md

 Once you have finished scoring, you must drop your completed score sheet at the score entry desk which will be near the arenas.
 You must return promptly to the arena in case you need to be found for further scoring questions, and begin resetting the arena for the next match.

-#### Teams touching robots
+### Teams touching robots

 Teams must not be allowed in the arena during a match.
 It is the responsibility of the team members to place their robot in the start zone before the match starts.
 If a robot moves off before the match starts (aside from minor servo-resetting arm movements) teams are allowed to switch off their robot, reset it and start again.
 However, if the mis-started robot touches any arena prop then they should be immediately disqualified (there is a checkbox on the score sheet).
 Once the robot start button has been pressed and the match has started, teams are not allowed to interact with their robots until after scoring has taken place.

-#### Turning off robots
+### Turning off robots

+Be sure to turn off robots if they continue moving after the end of a match.
+Make sure you know where the off button is for all robots before the matches.

+There are two situations where robots should be turned off before the end of a match:
-If the team members indicate that they wish for you to turn off their robot (i.e. "throwing in the towel") you may do so but by doing so they forfeit the match which will be recorded in the score sheets as a disqualification.
-There are two cases where you are allowed to switch off a robot yourself, one is when the match ends and the other is when a robot is causing **significant** damage to itself or another robot (i.e. mashes into another robot, pins it, stopping it from being able to function -- includes one dragging the other around if they become intertwined), and in that case it is up to you to decide which robot should be switched off but their match is not forfeited.
+- If the team members indicate that they wish to do so (by "throwing in the towel").
+By doing so, the team forfeits the match, which should be recorded in the score sheets as a disqualification.
+- When a robot is causing **significant** damage to itself or another robot, i.e. Mashing into another robot, stopping it from being able to function, or dragging it around without being able to be freed, or overheating a motor by stalling against a wall.
+It's up to you to decide which robot should be switched off, but their match shouldn't be forfeited.
 If any damage seems intentional, please report it to the head judge.
 A checklist for robot damage is available below.

 If you have any questions you may first ask the head match scorer and secondly the judge.